7 Things Most of Us Don’t Do At the Grocery Store but Could Save Us $100 or More

 Grocery shopping was never exactly pleasant.
 But these days, it’s a downright struggle.
 Fighting crowds; keeping six feet of space — just buying toilet paper is a feat.
 Shouldn’t you have something to show for it?

-A free app called Fetch Rewards will reward you with gift cards just for buying toilet paper and more than 250 other items at the grocery store.
+A free app called Fetch Rewards will reward you with gift cards just for sharing your grocery receipts.
+Yep, that includes toilet paper brands like Cottonelle and Scott, too.

 3. You Don’t Go Grocery Shopping in Your Pantry